 3. Arwen, Warrior Princess

 Book Arwen is in Rivendell for almost all of the book.
-She makes an appearance at dinner after Frodo arrives in Rivendell and… that’s about it, until the very end when she gives Frodo some jewelry (different jewelry), marries Aragorn, and has a sad good-bye when all the other Elves leave for Valinor.
+She makes an appearance at dinner after Frodo arrives in Rivendell and… that’s about it, until the very end when she gives Frodo some jewelry (different jewelry), marries Aragorn, and has a sad goodbye when all the other Elves leave for Valinor.
 End of story for her, unless you read the Appendices, which tell more of this story, and it’s tragic.
-And sure, the love story between Arwen and Aragorn is a great motivator for Aragorn to go out and Do the Things, but it leaves Arwen with nothing to do aside from sit in Rivendell and work on her sewing project.
+And sure, the love story between Arwen and Aragorn is a great motivator for Aragorn to go out and Do the Things, but it leaves Arwen with nothing to do aside from sitting in Rivendell and working on her sewing project.

-So Arwen’s character needed to be expanded if audiences weren’t going to be all, “What did you get the real Liv Tyler for when you could have had a carboard cutout of Liv Tyler just standing there?”
+So Arwen’s character needed to be expanded if audiences weren’t going to be all, “What did you get the real Liv Tyler for when you could have had a cardboard cutout of Liv Tyler just standing there?”
 Also, it’s the twenty-first century, and we expect women to have larger roles in films.
 So Peter Jackson and Co. gave Arwen more lines and expanded her role in general, sending her out past the Ford of Bruinen to look for the Hobbits instead of Glorfindel, thus giving a female character something to do and saving the film time and expense of having to introduce yet another character the audience would never see again.
 Remember, Jeff and Phyllis from Fargo don’t know Glorfindel’s history and what makes him awesome.
 To them, Glorfindel is just another blond elf whose name they wouldn’t remember.

-And having Arwen summon the river to wash away the Ringwraiths saves them having to later explain how Elrond and Gandalf summoned the flood.
+And having Arwen summon the river to wash away the Ringwraiths saves them from having to later explain how Elrond and Gandalf summoned the flood.
 Efficiency in storytelling!

 Initially, Arwen was meant to show up at Helm’s Deep along with the elves from Lothlorien, but somehow the internet caught wind of that, derided the decision, and Peter Jackson and Co. changed their minds about it.
 Which was a good idea.
 There were enough shenanigans at Helm’s Deep without somehow getting Arwen there all the way from Rivendell and then… what?
 Have her trail along after Aragorn?
 Have her hang out at Edoras with Eowyn?